top of page

 44492 MN-87, Frazee, MN 56544

 • Bands - Please let the gate attendant know if you’re in a band!
 They’ll be marking down the bands that arrive and will also let you know your set times.
-IF YOU ARE PLAYING AT THE HOME STAGE: Please feel free to drop off your equipment at the cabin!
+IF YOU ARE PLAYING AT THE HOME STAGE: Please feel free to drop off your equipment at the cabin or the "backstag" canopy next to the Home Stage, depending on when you play.

 • Volunteering - Let the gate attendant know if you’re volunteering for Gate, Sober Driver, or Jolly Jogging!
 They can show you the schedule in case you need a reminder.